nimeshcruz007/Oddy/README.md

 # Oddy
-An order taking application for Small Cafe
+A React based application for orders and manage reports based on the orders for small cafe.